 Given it's a contemplative genre that offers reflection on humanity and contemporary society, it's understandable you would want to get kids into science fiction.
 The kinds of moral debates and political issues that crop up in fictional universes can spur discussions about life in our own world, and sci-fi is a genre that encourages critical thought.
 Luckily, there are plenty of science fiction movies appropriate for kids.
 Whether you want to see a battle between the Sith and a Jedi Knight or watch how humanity may react to alien contact, science fiction has it all.

 Getting your kids into the genre isn't as difficult as you might think.
 You don't need to show them every episode of Doctor Who or Star Trek, nor should you - you need to ease them into it with some finesse!
-If your teen or tween is unfamiliar to the genre, try some science fiction movies for beginners.
+If your teen or tween is unfamiliar to the genre, try some science fiction movies for beginners, there are some great Disney science fiction movies.
 The lighthearted Galaxy Quest will familiarize your kids with some sci-fi tropes while providing laughs.
 The Star Wars and Star Trek films will help your kids recognize the characters that have inspired many archetypal personas in the genre.
 Classic sci-fi films, like Close Encounters of the Third Kind and Tron, are definitely appropriate for a younger audience.

 What are the best science fiction movies for teens and tweens?
 Vote up the films that can best get kids into the genre!

 The Last Starfighter is a 1984 American space opera film directed by Nick Castle.
-The film tells the story of Alex Rogan, an average teenage boy recruited by an alien defense force to fight in an interstellar war.
+The film tells the story of Alex Rogan, an average teenage boy recruited by an alien defense force to fight in an interstellar conflict.
 It also featured Robert Preston, Dan O'Herlihy, Catherine Mary Stewart, Norman Snow and Kay E. Kuter.
 The Last Starfighter, along with Disney's Tron, has the distinction of being one of cinema's earliest films to use extensive computer-generated imagery to depict its many starships, environments and battle scenes.
-It is one of the first films to use CGI to represent "real-life" objects instead of a digital graphics.
-The Last Starfighter was Preston's final film role.
-His character, ...more on Wikipedia
+It is one of the first films to use CGI to represent "real-life" objects instead of a digital graphics. ...more on Wikipedia

 Actors: Wil Wheaton, Robert Preston, Catherine Mary Stewart, Barbara Bosson, Dan O'Herlihy, + more